Otto Friedrich August Meinardus: Early life

 Meinardus was born in Hamburg in 1925, where he received his secondary schooling.
 He studied theology and sociology in Hamburg, London, St Louis, Chicago, and at Harvard University, Boston, where he obtained his PhD.
+Dr.

+Career

-Dr. Meinardus was a professor at the American University in Cairo (AUC) from 1956 till 1968, and pastor of the Maadi Community Church (MCC) in Cairo, Egypt.
+Meinardus was a professor at the American University in Cairo (AUC) from 1956 till 1968, and pastor of the Maadi Community Church (MCC) in Cairo, Egypt.

 Meinardus befriended the Coptic monk Father Antonius, who later on became Pope Shenouda III (1971-2012), the head of the Coptic Orthodox Church.
 Dr. Meinardus became an active member of several research institutions for Coptic studies in Cairo.

+Expulsion from Egypt

 Meinardus, together with other non-Egyptian faculty at the American University in Cairo, was expelled from Egypt shortly before the Six-Day War of 1967.
 He served as pastor in several other countries and returned to Germany in 1975 where he became pastor and later professor in Middle Eastern Religions at the University of Hamburg.

-Professional career
+Publications

 Dr. Meinardus was a prolific writer; his books and articles became a main source of reference on the Coptic Orthodox Church.
-He is generally recognized in the West as the most important contemporary Western authority on the Church in Egypt.
 From 2000 to 2005, Dr. Meinardus served on the board of advisers of Arab-West Report, an Egyptian electronic magazine.
-One year prior to the death of Dr. Meinardus, the Otto Meinardus Stiftung (foundation) was established with the purpose of preserving the intellectual heritage of Dr. Meinardus.